VirgilSecurity/demo-backend-java/README.md

 This repository contains a sample backend code that demonstrates how to generate a Virgil JWT using the [Java/Android SDK](https://github.com/VirgilSecurity/virgil-sdk-java-android)

+> Do not use this authentication in production.
+Requests to a /virgil-jwt endpoint must be allowed for authenticated users.
+Use your application authorization strategy.

 ## Prerequisites

 * Java Development Kit (JDK) 8+